Skip to content

 CTRL+ALT+DEL the Old Grammar Sentences to Teach

 “While I was watching a movie, the electricity went out.”
-How many times have we seen this sentence in grammar books?
-It’s a classic for teaching past continuous and past simple.
-I don’t even know how many times I’ve used it without even thinking—or said things like “Take an umbrella in case it rains” or…
+Grammar sentences in EFL coursebooks have barely changed in decades.
+“While I was watching a movie, the electricity went out.”
+How many times have we seen this one?
+It is a classic for teaching past continuous and past simple.
+I do not even know how…

 Read More CTRL+ALT+DEL the Old Grammar Sentences to TeachContinue